loftwah/linux-for-pirates/README.md

 JSON is a powerful and flexible tool that is widely used in modern web development, and is an important part of a pirate's arsenal.
 Arrr!

+### Logging

+Logging on a Linux system can be thought of as a way for pirates to keep track of what is happening on their network.
+Logging is the process of recording events and activities that occur on a computer system, and it is a useful tool for diagnosing problems, tracking changes, and detecting security breaches.

+On a Linux system, logging is typically managed by a program called syslog.
+Syslog is a system daemon that collects and stores log messages from various sources, such as the operating system, applications, and network devices.
+The syslog daemon writes the log messages to a file or sends them to a remote server, where they can be accessed and analyzed by the pirates.

+There are several different types of log messages that can be recorded on a Linux system, including system logs, application logs, and security logs.
+System logs contain information about the operating system and system-level events, such as system startup and shutdown, kernel messages, and system errors.
+Application logs contain information about specific applications and their activities, such as user actions and error messages.
+Security logs contain information about security-related events, such as failed login attempts and system access.

+In a pirate theme, logging can be a useful tool for pirates to monitor their network and keep track of what is happening on their systems.
+It can help them identify problems, track changes, and detect security breaches, all of which are important for keeping their network running smoothly and securely.

 ### SSH

 Secure Shell (SSH) is a secret code that allows pirates to remotely control their ships and protect their communications from prying eyes.